 F. Sexual Harassment; Definition

-1. Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct or other verbal or physical conduct or communication of a sexual nature when:
+1. Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when:

 a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or